valyuAI/valyu-py/README.md

 ## How does it work?

-We do all the heavy lifting for you - through a single API we provide:
+We do all the heavy lifting for you - one unified API for all data:

 - **Academic & Research Content** - Access millions of scholarly papers and textbooks
 - **Real-time Web Search** - Get the latest information from across the internet